|

 It

-may be possible to rent a regular coffin
+may be possible to rent a regular casket

 for visitation purposes, but the body will